 This book will change the way you think about sex.
 It may even put you off it altogether.

-What the world press says about Mr Simpson:
+What the global press says about Mr Simpson:

 “SIMPSON WRITES WITH ENOUGH PANACHE TO MAKE MOST OF HIS PEERS TOSS THEIR LAPTOPS INTO THE WASTE DISPOSAL AND WEEP”